Code-Institute-Submissions/houseplant-heroes/testing.md

    - The hero image clearly displays houseplants suggesting the nature of the website to the user.

-   - The promo section of the homepage describes to user's the main functionalities of the site.
+   - The promo section of the homepage describes to users the main functionalities of the site.

 2) As a First Time User, I want to be able to navigate intuitively through the site